RECENT POSTS

 Slowly his reputation for healing services grew where he claimed he could heal all ailments.
 This for Jones was a method of attracting people to his church and primarily an income revenue while he concentrated his efforts on his preaching and increasing his supporters.

-He became involved in local organisations, supporting community projects and gained more and more popularity.
+He became involved in local organizations, supporting community projects, and gained more and more popularity.
 In 1960 the Peoples Temple became affiliated with the Christian Church, hence the Disciples of Christ title, increasing his profile further.

-This was very much the public side of the Temple, the giving, supporting and encouraging side which boosted Jones’s ego and his image as a caring individual who simply wishes to help people.
+This was very much the public side of the Temple, the giving, supporting and encouraging side which boosted Jones’s ego and his image as a caring individual who simply wished to help people.

 Narcissistic Behaviour and Lack of Empathy